iVishalCode/iVishalCode/README.md

 # Hi there! 👋
+<h1 align="center">Hi 👋, I'm Vishal</h1>

-<h1>I'm Vishal, a passionate Full-Stack Developer from India.
-I specialize in building scalable and efficient web applications, with a strong emphasis on DevOps practices and system design principles.</h1>
+<h3>A passionate Full-Stack Developer from India.
+I specialize in building scalable and efficient web applications, with a strong emphasis on DevOps practices and system design principles.</h3>

 - 🌱 I’m currently learning **TypeScript**
--

 - 💬 Ask me about **JavaScript,React.js,Php,Express.js,Mongoose**

 - 📫 How to reach me **ilearnvk@gmail.com**

--
+- ⚡ Fun fact **Did you know?
+When I'm not coding, I love exploring the great outdoors and going on hiking adventures! 🌲🚶‍♂️**

 ## 🛠️ Tech Stack

 **Languages:**